- the movement

 Refreshments: We’ll provide coffee, tea, and light snacks.
 You are welcome to bring your own food.

 Sandy Bacharach is a white woman from southern California who came to Portland for college and stayed long after.
-Sandy has studied and traveled extensively throughout Latin America and worked as the Spanish Language Mediation Specialist with Resolutions Northwest for the past 12 years.
-Sandy has developed and led trainings in English and Spanish on communication and conflict resolution, advanced bilingual mediation, interrupting racism, and addressing the intersection of race/racism in mediation.
-Both in her previous position and now as RNW’s Facilitation Specialist, Sandy enjoys leading trainings like this one because she has experienced many of them as a participant and loved the opportunities they provided for self-reflection and opening up her world view.
+Sandy has studied and traveled extensively throughout Latin America and worked as the Spanish Language Mediation Specialist with Resolutions Northwest for 12 years.
+Through that position and now as a Facilitation & Training Specialist, Sandy has developed and led trainings in English and Spanish on communication and conflict resolution, advanced bilingual mediation, interrupting racism, and addressing the intersection of race/racism in mediation.

 Melody Martinez is the first-generation daughter of immigrants from the Dominican Republic.
-She grew up in a small town outside of Boston.
-A career change led her to Oregon, where she became involved with social justice groups as a volunteer fundraiser and grantmaker and where she continues to support local community organizing.
-In her current role at Oregon Food Bank, she works to ensure equitable food distribution programming and facilitates discussion on organizational culture, racism, and equity.
-Melody is also an Associate Trainer at Class Action where she leads interactive workshops that raise awareness and inspire participants to take action to end classism and racism.
+She grew up in a small town outside of Boston and spent the larger part of a decade working as veterinary technician.
+A career change led her to Oregon, where she became involved with fundraising and grantmaking in support of local grassroots organizing and where she worked for Oregon Food Bank to deliver equitable food distribution programming and create a more inclusive work culture.
+As Equity Director at Oregon Environmental Council, she oversees programmatic work with a focus on creating meaningful, sustainable outcomes for historically underserved communities and develops and delivers trainings that address race and equity in the environmental justice movement.
+Melody is also an Associate Trainer at Class Action where she leads interactive popular education workshops that inspire participants to take action to end classism and racism.
 She is currently enrolled in Resolutions Northwest’s Equity-based Dialogue Volunteer Facilitation Cohort and enjoys the transformational learning that happens when people are supported in their identities and given opportunities to engage in hard conversations related to their experiences.

 A 3-day workshop for facilitators, managers, community leaders, advocates, or anyone who is motivated to guide groups to do their best work.
 Learn how to understand, design for and manage group dynamics by grounding the work in themes of inclusion, connection and clarity of purpose.